thorn0/azure-devops-docs/docs/repos/git/branch-policies.md

 No. After you set up a required branch policy, you can't directly push changes to the branch.
 Changes to the branch are only made through [pull requests](pull-requests-overview.md).

->[!NOTE]
+> [!NOTE]
+>
->* If you have permissions that allow you to [bypass branch policies](#bypass-branch-policies) you can push directly to a branch after a required branch policy is configured.
+> - If you have permissions that allow you to [bypass branch policies](#bypass-branch-policies) you can push directly to a branch after a required branch policy is configured.
->* If you configured optional branch policies, but no required branch policies, you can push changes directly to a branch.
+> - If you configured optional branch policies, but no required branch policies, you can push changes directly to a branch.

 #### What is auto-complete?

 When you make a pull request into a branch with branch policies configured, it enables the **Set auto-complete** button for the pull request.
 Use this option to [automatically complete](pull-requests.md#complete-the-pull-request) if you don't expect any problems with your changes.
 Your pull request finished once it meets all policies.

 <a name="how_works"></a>